Handle Operators in String Theory: Some Elementary Complex Analysis

 \subsection{Generalised Cauchy Integral Formula}

 In this subsection we prove the `generalised Cauchy integral formula', see (\ref{eq:grt}).
 We first recall the `Cauchy integral theorem'.
-Consider Green's theorem (\ref{eq: Greens theorem2a}) and take $w(z,\bar{z})\rightarrow w(z)$ to be holomorphic $z$.
+Consider Green's theorem (\ref{eq: Greens theorem2a}) with $w(z,\bar{z})$ replaced by a holomorphic function, $w(z)$.
 Green's theorem then reduces immediately to the {\it Cauchy integral theorem}:

-We apply this to the closed contour $\Gamma+\Gamma'$ enclosing $D-D'$ shown in the second diagram in Fig.~\ref{fig:Greens} with integrand $w(z)\rightarrow w(z)/(z-\zeta)$ (which is holomorphic in $D-D'$).
+We apply this to the closed contour $\Gamma+\Gamma'$ enclosing $D-D'$ shown in the second diagram in Fig.~\ref{fig:Greens} with integrand $w(z)\mapsto w(z)/(z-\zeta)$ (which is holomorphic in $D-D'$).
 After taking the radius of the disc $D'$ centred at $z=\zeta$ to zero and using holomorphicity of $w(z)$ to Taylor expand it, the Cauchy integral theorem (\ref{eq:Cauchy}) yields the {\it Cauchy integral formula}:

 We took the radius of $D'$ to zero but the result (\ref{eq:Cauchy}) is independent of this radius because $w(z)$ is holomorphic in $D$. \sk

 In the present subsection we generalise the Cauchy integral formula (\ref{eq:holomresidueformula}) and show that any $C^1$ function $w(\zeta,\bar{\zeta})$ (not necessarily holomorphic) in a domain $D$ bounded by $\Gamma$ (as in\footnote{Note that the cross cuts in the second and third diagrams cancel out and hence give vanishing contribution.} the first diagram in Fig.~\ref{fig:Greens2}) can be given the integral representation: